-My favorite way to eat asparagus is to make steamed asparagus, dressed with a simple sauce of melted butter, lemon juice and garlic.
+My favorite way to enjoy asparagus is to make steamed asparagus, dressed with a simple sauce of melted butter, lemon juice, and garlic.

 I season it simply, with an easy sauce of butter, garlic and lemon juice.

 I actually think that when asparagus is young and fresh, it's delicious with no sauce at all - just a sprinkling of coarse kosher salt and black pepper!

 Anything goes with this side dish.
 It's truly versatile.
 But I usually try to serve it with a main dish that I can make on the stovetop, so that I don't have to use both the oven and the stove.
 So I often serve steamed asparagus with any of the following main dishes: